Tulsa Fire Department

 The Tulsa Fire Department is the fire department for the City of Tulsa, Oklahoma, serving approximately 400,000 citizens out of their 29 fire stations in an area of 201 square miles.
-The departments was founded as a volunteer fire department on June 6, 1900, following a fire that broke out in Downtown Tulsa in 1897.
+The department was founded as a volunteer fire department on June 6, 1900, following a fire that broke out in Downtown Tulsa in 1897.
 The Tulsa Fire Department headquarters is located at 1760 Newblock Park Drive and the current fire chief is Michael Baker.

 History

 R. C. Alder (1900–1922)

 On June 6, 1900, the Tulsa Volunteer Fire Department was officially founded and R. C. Alder was elected fire chief for the city of Tulsa.
 In 1901, the fire department received its first alarm and responded to deployed hoses and water more effectively than ever before.
 The city council decided to pay for a chemical truck and start paying them for their response.
 The chemical truck was named "Old Soda Fountain" and saved multiple buildings while in service.
 In early 1905, Chief Alder was sent to Kansas City to choose some recruits and a horse team, leading to the first paid fire department in Tulsa.

 When the electric call boxes were installed around Tulsa it allowed the Tulsa Fire Department to respond more efficiently and frequently to calls.
 In February 1906, the Tulsa Fire Department was called the most perfect department in the country.
 The head of the rating bureau, Mr. Ingalls said if all the fire departments in the US followed off of Tulsa the number of fire losses would be decreased by 50% nationwide.

 The Tulsa Fire Department received their first motorized vehicle in 1907.
-In 1908, the Tulsa Fire Department received its first aerial ladder truck, a horse team, and a 75-foot aerial ladder for $5,000.
+In 1908, the Tulsa Fire Department purchased its first aerial ladder truck, a horse team, and a 75-foot aerial ladder for $5,000.
 By October 1, 1913, everything in Tulsa Fire Department was motorized.
 The Tulsa Fire Department was the first fire department west of the Mississippi River to be completely motorized.

 On October 24, 1917, two firefighters, Ross Shepard and Ben Hanes, were killed while fighting a fire at the Mayo Building when they fell through a stairwell.
 In 1919, the men had 84 hour work weeks divided into two shifts.